Florida Municipal Rankings

 |---|---|---|---|---|

-| FL individual income tax policy | Florida does not levy individual income tax on natural persons under state constitutional/statutory framework. | Current statute and constitution references (as accessed April 18, 2026). | Rate missing | Florida Statutes §220.02 (legislative intent); Florida DOR FAQ - capital gains tax |
+| FL individual income tax policy | Florida does not levy individual income tax on natural persons. | Tax years 2024 and 2025; reviewed August 8, 2026. | Not levied | Florida Constitution Article VII, Section 5(a); Florida DOR FAQ - personal income tax |

 | FL sales and use tax (base) | Florida general state sales tax rate is 6%, and many counties impose discretionary sales surtax. | Current Department of Revenue guidance (as accessed April 18, 2026). | Rate missing | Florida Sales and Use Tax; Local option taxes (discretionary surtax) |